Tap to search

 Transfer between Koblenz and Merzig: There is a good train connection between these two cities.

 Slow Tours offers a number of other Bike & Barge tours in Europe

-The Flora awaits you in Koblenz, where the crew will welcome you on board from 2pm.
+The barge awaits you in Koblenz, where the crew will welcome you on board from 2pm.
 You will spend the first afternoon and night in Koblenz, an inviting city to explore.
 “Koblenz” is a corruption of the Latin word confluentes, which means confluence.
-The Romans gave that name to the camp they built around the year 14 AD, at the spot where the rivers Rhine and Mosel converge.
+The Romans gave that name to the camp they built around the year 14 AD, at the spot where the rivers Rhine and Moselle converge.
 In World War II the town was almost entirely destroyed, but a number of precious monuments are still worth a visit, such as the Deutsches Eck, the Romanesque basilica of St. Kastor and the Kurfürstliches Schloss.

 Koblenz – Alken | Alken – Moselkern – Cochem (40 km/25 mi.)

-Your tour starts this morning as the Flora sails to Alken where, following the distribution of bicycles, you will cycle to Moselkern.
+Your tour starts this morning as the barge sails to Alken where, following the distribution of bicycles, you will cycle to Moselkern.
 The village of Moselkern is world famous for its Burg Eltz.
 This stronghold is one of the most impressive medieval buildings of Western Europe.
 It’s not easy to reach though, you need to hike the last section to reach the castle.
 After visiting Burg Eltz, you continue the bike tour to Cochem, one of the Mosel region’s most frequently-visited wine towns.
 Cochem is a cozy, characteristic town with wine cellars and half-timbered houses.